gabrieleballetti/tropical-curve-plotter/README.md

 ## About

 I made this script as I needed to plot some complex curves and I found no other way to do that in a customizable way.

- - By default, the min-convention is used (to be consistent with the book *Introduction to Tropical Geometry* by Maclagan and Sturmfels), but civilized people can use the max convention with the `--convention max` flag
- - Convex hull calculation is done with scipy.
+By default, the min-convention is used (to be consistent with the book *Introduction to Tropical Geometry* by Maclagan and Sturmfels), but civilized people can use the max convention with the `--convention max` flag.
+Convex hull calculation is done with scipy.
 In particular, numbers are floats, not symbolic.
 Go easy with large numbers.

-Let me know if you find it useful or for features/bugs.
+Let me know if you find it useful, and tell me if you find bugs.